Music Makes Kids Feel Good

 SONG provides free musical education for children and youth in Northumberland County.

-Kids learn transferable skills, including social engagement, inclusiveness, and leadership, which opens doors and helps them achieve brighter futures.
+Through music, SONG members learn social engagement and development, inclusiveness, and leadership, opening doors and helping them achieve brighter futures.

 SONG offers free choral and string programs for kids from grades 1 to 9, at locations in Cobourg and Port Hope.